Was brick tea thrown overboard at the Boston Tea Rebellion?

 Did the East India Company import tea bricks?

 Not on any grand scale.
-At the latter half of the 18th-century, there were a few tea bricks in British hands, mainly as curiosities in collections such as the Museum of Asiatic Society.
+In the latter half of the 18th-century, there were a few tea bricks in British hands, mainly as curiosities in collections such as the Museum of Asiatic Society.
 I saw a 19th-century tea brick bearing the likeness of Queen Victoria at an exhibition in Shenzhen in 2017.

 Accounts of the Boston tea rebellion included stories of tea leaves piled like haystacks alongside the ships in Griffin’s Wharf while men used rakes to plow the leaves into the low tide of Boston Harbor.

-In my edition of A Social History of Tea, I included a copy of the official East India Company invoice listing all the teas lost or returned during the 1773-4 tea rebellions which took place in Boston, New York City, Philadelphia, and Charleston.
+In my edition of A Social History of Tea, I included a copy of the official East India Company invoice listing all the teas lost or returned during the 1773-4 tea rebellions, which took place in Boston, New York City, Philadelphia, and Charleston.
 There is no listing of brick tea on that document.

-I am keeping an open mind so if you have proof that brick tea was tossed into Boston Harbor on December 16, 1773, I would be happy to see it!
+I am keeping an open mind, so if you have proof that brick tea was tossed into Boston Harbor on December 16, 1773, I would be happy to see it!